The Town + Gown of Geneseo

 Three local volunteer groups have been formed that play a vital role in Geneseo’s revitalization.
 Promote Geneseo manages the Geneseo tourism website, extensive print materials, social media marketing, and numerous forms of outreach to college students and their families.
 Geneseo Community Main Street is a coalition of business owners and residents working together on highly successful events in the downtown district: May Day Wine Stroll, Summer Sip and Stroll, Choco frolic, Summerfest, Autumnfest, and Christmasing are their largest annual events.
 Over 45 volunteers serve actively within these organizations.
 The Association for the Preservation of Geneseo organized the restoration of the mile-long historic stone wall that creates a unique gateway into the historic district.
 Over 10,000 volunteer hours have been logged with financial contributions from the community of over $50,000.

 In 2016, a USDA grant for $79,000 was awarded to the Letchworth Gateway Villages Initiative; a three-year collaborative initiative to advance regional economic growth and new tourism-related market opportunities for Geneseo and two neighboring Main Street districts that serve as “gateways” to the area’s #1 tourist destination: Letchworth State Park.
 With over 700,000 visitors annually, Letchworth State Park’s notoriety presents a momentous opportunity for these three villages to come together and maximize their promotional efforts.
-In addition to the Park, the region is poised to capitalize on its strong agricultural industry, scenic byways, historic districts, and arts and culture as the travel market for food tourism, sustainability, and off-the-beaten-track experiences continue to grow.
+In addition to the Park, the region is poised to capitalize on its strong agricultural industry, scenic byways, historic districts, and arts and culture as the travel market for food tourism, sustainability, and off-the-beaten-track experiences continues to grow.

 Completed in 2017, the Economic Development Strategic Plan for Livingston County takes a look at the relationship between population and talent and the County’s future potential in terms of growth and employment opportunities.
-The plan cites research from Ball State University’s Center for Business and Economic Research which indicates that the economic development world has seen a shift in the key drivers of the business location and hiring decisions: employers follow population and talent, and regions with concentrations of highly-skilled or reliable talent are experiencing growth and investment.
+The plan cites research from Ball State University’s Center for Business and Economic Research which indicates that the economic development world has seen a shift in the key drivers of business location and hiring decisions: employers follow population and talent, and regions with concentrations of highly-skilled or reliable talent are experiencing growth and investment.
 The insinuation, as a result, is that jobs will not attract professionals, but rather a focus on the attraction of population and talent will help to attract jobs – a condition that makes Geneseo ripe for development and expansion.

 In the heart of Livingston County, find Geneseo

 Economic activity at the county level has been significant.
-In 2016 alone the Livingston County Economic Development took action on eight projects representing an investment of more than $57 million by expanding businesses in Livingston County.
+In 2016, Livingston County Economic Development took action on eight projects representing an investment of more than $57 million by expanding businesses in Livingston County.
 These projects will retain 213 jobs and create 135 more.
 Improvements to County Industrial Parks are leading to more focused and aggressive marketing efforts.
 The county is working on several projects, one of which will include the expansion of a business located in downtown Geneseo which will create 50 new jobs.

-In the past few years, we have seen development opportunities moving south from Rochester.
-A $2.3 million CFA award in 2016 towards the creation of a new Industrial Park is evidence of the need for developable land and testament to the amenities that Livingston County has to offer.
+In recent years, we have seen development opportunities moving south from Rochester.
+A $2.3 million CFA award in 2016 towards the creation of a new Industrial Park is evidence of the need for developable land and a testament to the amenities that Livingston County has to offer.
 Livingston County has hundreds of acres of developable land, a strong workforce, and an excellent quality of life.
-Industrial Parks just north and east of the Geneseo downtown district has the potential to attract businesses whose employees will need a place to live, shop, and play.
+Industrial Parks just north and east of the Geneseo downtown district have the potential to attract businesses whose employees will need a place to live, shop, and play.
 Geneseo offers a number of amenities, including historic downtown, premier educational institutions, quality healthcare, and outdoor recreational opportunities.
 As we further enhance and develop amenities in the downtown district it can become a residential and recreational location of choice for regional workers.
 Both the Baby Boomer generation as they downsize, and the millennials as they graduate and begin working may desire housing that provides the flexibility of smaller footprints and limited maintenance requirements.
 Livingston County’s two largest employers are located in downtown Geneseo – the County and the College.
-Small businesses along the district’s traditional core employ an approximate, combined 300 people.
+Small businesses along the district’s traditional core employ approximately 300 people.
 Within a 5-mile radius, the Geneseo Central School district, commercial development including Walmart and Wegmans, and several major employers including Coast Professional and American Rock Salt create a market of another 1000+ employees.

 Geneseo’s downtown is nationally recognized with a rich history, landmark status, and an unmatched variety of architectural styles.
 In comparing it to other communities in Livingston County and beyond, its many unique attributes collectively define a quality we call “centeredness.”
 Main Street is well-defined at both ends rather than being simple densification of a highly-trafficked thoroughfare; a dense urban center radiates from a central fountain, and the downtown is bounded by a park-like corridor to the south and on the north by a tree-lined promenade of stately homes and porches.
 In 1991, Geneseo was added to the National Register of Historic Places.
 The National Park Service called Geneseo, “one of the most remarkably preserved villages in northwestern New York” adding that, “Geneseo is one of the best examples of picturesque architecture and town planning… The cohesive quality of the surviving town displays a textbook of styles and is almost unique in American architectural history….”